 Statute of Limitations

 Further, you don’t want to miss any deadlines.
-Generally, Florida’s statute of limitations for filing a personal injury claim is four years from the date of the accident.
+Generally, Florida’s statute of limitations for filing a personal injury claim is two years from the date of the accident.
 Specific circumstances could shorten or lengthen the deadline for filing your lawsuit.

 At first glance, this might seem like a lot of time.
 However, waiting too long can negatively impact your future recovery or result in a waiver of recovery.